We're sorry for the inconvenience...

-In the Netherlands, full-time workers (40 hours a week) are legally entitled to a minimum of 20 days (four weeks) of paid vacation per year.
-This is calculated by multiplying the amount of hours worked each week by four.
-Many businesses provide more than the required number of days of annual leave, with 24 and even 32 days being common.
+Within the Dutch market, the rights of full-time employees (working 40 hours a week) are well-protected.
+They are legally entitled to a minimum of 20 days (equivalent to four weeks) of paid vacation each year.
+This entitlement is calculated by multiplying the weekly working hours by four.
+Interestingly, numerous businesses go beyond the mandated annual leave requirement, often offering 24 or even 32 days as a common practice.

 There are eight official public holidays in the Netherlands.